Graphical Representation for Heterogeneous Face Recognition: Abstract

 \section{Abstract}

-Heterogeneous face recognition (HFR) refers to matching non-photograph face images to face photos for identification.
+Heterogeneous face recognition (HFR) refers to matching face images acquired from different sources (\textit{i.e.}, different sensors {or} different wavelengths) for identification.
 HFR plays an important role in both biometrics research and industry.
 In spite of promising progresses achieved in recent years, HFR is still a challenging problem due to the difficulty to represent two heterogeneous images in a homogeneous manner.
 Existing HFR methods either represent an image ignoring the spatial information, or rely on a transformation procedure which complicates the recognition task.
 Considering these problems, we propose a novel graphical representation based HFR method (G-HFR) in this paper.
-Markov networks are deployed to represent heterogeneous image patches separately, which take the spatial compatibility between neighboring image patches into consideration.
+Markov networks are {employed} to represent heterogeneous image patches separately, which {takes} the spatial compatibility between neighboring image patches into consideration.
 A coupled representation similarity metric (CRSM) is designed to measure the similarity between obtained graphical representations.
-Extensive experiments conducted on two viewed sketch databases and a forensic sketch database show that the proposed method outperforms state-of-the-art methods.
+Extensive experiments conducted on multiple HFR scenarios (viewed sketch, forensic sketch, near infrared image, and thermal infrared image) show that the proposed method outperforms state-of-the-art methods.